 College Disability Service

 If you have a diagnosed mental health condition it is recommended that you get in touch with the college disability service.
 They provide a range of supports that will support your time in college.
 Find out more about college supports for students with disabilities.

 Student Health Centre

 Most colleges have an on-campus or close-to campus medical service.
 These usually provide no cost or low cost access to doctors and other health professionals.
 You will be able to find more information about your student health centre on your college’s website.
-If you are feeling worried about speaking to a GP (doctor) about your mental health, you can find more advice on how to do so in our article Going to see your GP for a mental health difficulty.
+If you are feeling worried about speaking to a GP (doctor) about your mental health, you can find more advice on how to do so in our article about going to see your GP for a mental health difficulty.

 Helplines for students